kliewerdaniel/ConCreat/README.md

 ├── public/                    # Static assets
 ├── workflows/                 # Workflow configurations
 ├── tts_service.py             # Python TTS service
+├── setup.sh                   # Setup script for easy installation
+├── requirements.txt           # Python dependencies
 ├── package.json               # Node.js dependencies and scripts
 └── README.md                  # This file
 ```

+**Note:** The `chatterbox-turbo/` directory (containing TTS model files) will be automatically downloaded and created when the TTS service is first used.
+It's not included in the repository but will be cached locally.

 ## API Endpoints